Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Generalized Mutual Information

 Now consider $Y = H X + Z$ where $H,X,Z$ are mutually independent, $S_H=H$, $\Var{Z}=1$, and $X\sim\mathcal{CN}(0,P)$.
 We have

-where \eqref{eq:caire-identity}-\eqref{eq:caire-bound2} follow by~\eqref{eq:h-UB}, in the latter case with the roles of $X$ and $Y$ reversed.
+where \eqref{eq:caire-identity}--\eqref{eq:caire-bound2} follow by~\eqref{eq:h-UB}, in the latter case with the roles of $X$ and $Y$ reversed.
 The bound~\eqref{eq:caire-bound2} works well if $\Var{H}$ is small, as for massive MIMO with ``channel hardening''.
-However, this is not the case for the on-off fading of interest, for which $h(Z)=\log(\pi e)$ and \eqref{eq:caire-steps} is
+However, for our on-off fading model, the bound \eqref{eq:caire-steps} is